 My automatic response to these people would be to scoff in a pocket watch kinda way.
 Surely there isn’t an overwhelming need that would warrant the required organization to bring protein to the gym and everywhere else.

 I stopped scoffing and dropped my pocket watch when I finally learned the real benefits of a high protein intake that warranted constant protein luggage.
 There’s an abundance of studies that indicate protein helps you lose body fat.

 Even though I have worked out for nearly two years, I have hit a wall.
 I don’t seem to be losing any more body fat and I still seem to want 14 ice creams and 10 packets of Oreos each day.
 This isn’t normal.
 This problem has motivated me to look at what I was doing and I’ve started to question everything – surely there’s a better way to lose weight and have an easier life doing so.

 I started looking at nutrition and in particular protein intake.
 I wanted to know whether you actually needed to eat a bucket load each day to lose body fat.

 But What the Hell is Protein Anyway?

-Protein is building blocks that consist of chains of potentially 20 different amino acids (1).
+Protein is a building block that consists of chains of potentially 20 different amino acids (1).
 These amino chains can vary in length depending on the type.
 For humans to function, we require nine to be consumed as part of our diet as our bodies cannot produce them naturally (2).
-These are called the essential amino acids.
+These are called essential amino acids.